dassio/chatlogger/README.md

 ## Contributing

-1. Fork the repository
+1. Fork the repository on Gitee
 2. Create a feature branch
 3. Make your changes
 4. Add tests if applicable
 5. Submit a pull request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Support

-- **Issues**: Report bugs and request features on GitHub
+- **Issues**: Report bugs and request features on Gitee
 - **Discussions**: Ask questions and share ideas
 - **Documentation**: Check the code comments for implementation details